Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 ---------------

 In protocol versions 1 and 2 accounts and account addresses have a one-to-one relationship.
-In protocol version 3 each account has 16777216 addresses, namely a so-called canonical account address together with matching account aliases.
+In protocol version 3 each account has 16777216 addresses, namely a so-called canonical account address together with matching :ref:`account aliases<glossary-alias>`.
 The canonical account address is derived when an account is created on chain.
 The other 16 million addresses with matching initial 29 bytes are referred to as account aliases for the same account.
 Thus, accounts can be referred to by any address whose initial 29 bytes match.

 This allows each account to have aliases for different uses and creates a kind of sub-account structure.
 An account owner can give out different aliases for different uses to keep track of transfers and assign them meaning.